What is Toughened Glass?

-After going through the toughening process it becomes five times stronger than standard annealed glass of the same thickness and the toughening process reduces the risk of cracking.
+After going through the toughening process it becomes five times stronger than standard annealed glass of the same thickness.
+The toughening process also reduces the risk of cracking.

-Toughened glass when damaged will shatter into tiny little pieces so that any one standing nearby will not be badly injured.
+Toughened glass, when damaged, will shatter into tiny pieces so that anyone standing nearby will not be badly injured.

 Toughened glass cannot be reused or re-cut once installed, something to consider if you want to have a pet door later.
 Alternatively, you can have the pet door installed prior to the glass going through the toughening process.